dom-sec/100-Days-Of-Rust/README.md

 - Try not to copy code from the internet

 - Try to come up with a clean and elegant solution

-- Once you can, write tests (and make them pass)

 # Resources
 [The Rust Programming Language Book](https://doc.rust-lang.org/book/title-page.html)